johnnynunez/Xiaomi-Mi-Air/README.md

 * Now boot the Xiaomi laptop from the install media (if trackpad is not working, use USB mouse.
 If network connection needed, use a Apple compatible USB Ethernet adapter)
 * Open Disk Utility and format the builtin SSD or second SSD with APFS (will delete all your files!!!)
 * Install macOS
-* After install, boot from USB again but select SSD to boot from Clover Bootloader
+* After install, boot from USB again but select SSD to boot from in the OpenCore Bootloader
 * Do initial macOS setup (use USB Ethernet adapter for internet)
 * Mount the ESP (EFI System Partition) on your SSD (check that you mount the correct EFI partition, numbers will vary!!!)